 But I’m getting ahead of myself here so let’s back track a bit.

 University and marriage in my late teens were followed by motherhood in my early twenties.
-Whatever creative energy was left over went into sewing clothes for myself and sometimes our two little boys, making craft objects for community fundraising events and establishing a couple of homes.
+Whatever creative energy was left over went into sewing clothes for myself and sometimes for our two little boys, making craft objects for community fundraising events and establishing a couple of homes.
 The second included a major rebuild of which I was the designer and overseer.

 Suddenly, it seemed, I was thirty-one years old.
 Both our sons were in school and it was time to decide my long term direction.
 A local high school had asked me to teach social studies.
 I did what we are usually advised to do at such points in life— consider our options.
 So I sat at the dining table and made a list of my qualifications—private secretary, an education major, setting up and running community groups—it all looked very logical but it felt wrong.
 I was missing something.
 As I sat and contemplated what was missing, an inner voice asked rather loudly, ‘When I’m sixty-five, what am I going to regret the most if I don’t do it?’
 The answer was instant and obvious—Art.

 Clearly I had always loved to draw but had done very little painting so I researched library books.
 All of them said that though it was more difficult to learn, watercolour provided the best training.
 I enrolled in the local Art Society and found myself the youngest by about thirty years!
 They were kind, inclusive and had a wonderful watercolour teacher.
 Anita Gaskin was a graduate of one of New Zealand’s top art schools back when the subject was classically taught, so the grounding she gave me was excellent.